Nikki Giovanni

-Life and work
+Early life and education

 Yolande Cornelia "Nikki" Giovanni Jr. was born in Knoxville, Tennessee, to Yolande Cornelia Sr. and Jones "Gus" Giovanni.
 At age four, the family moved to Lincoln Heights, Ohio, near Cincinnati, where her parents worked at Glenview School.
 In 1948, the family moved to Wyoming, Ohio, and sometime in those first three years, Giovanni's sister, Gary, began calling her "Nikki".
 In 1958, Giovanni returned to Knoxville to live with her grandparents and attend Austin High School.
 As a child, she was an avid reader.
 In 1960, she began her studies at her grandfather's alma mater, Fisk University in Nashville, as an "early entrant", which meant that she could enroll in college without having finished high school first.

 She immediately clashed with the then-Dean of Women and was expelled after not having obtained the required permission from the dean to leave campus and travel home for Thanksgiving break.
 Giovanni moved back to Knoxville, where she worked at a Walgreens drug store and helped care for her nephew, Christopher.
 In 1964, Giovanni spoke with the new Dean of Women at Fisk University, Blanche McConnell Cowan, who urged her to return to Fisk that fall.
 While at Fisk, Giovanni edited a student literary journal (titled Élan), reinstated the campus chapter of the Student Nonviolent Coordinating Committee, and published an essay in Negro Digest on gender questions in the Movement.
 In 1967, she graduated with honors with a B.A. degree in history.

+Soon after graduation, she lost her grandmother, Louvenia Watson, and turned to writing poems to cope with the death.
+These poems would later be included in her collection Black Feeling, Black Talk.
+In 1968, Giovanni took a semester at University of Pennsylvania School of Social Work toward an MSW and then moved to New York City.
+She briefly attended Columbia University School of the Arts toward an MFA in poetry and privately published Black Feeling Black Talk.